 If you haven’t started at the beginning, then you are missing some things in your education.
 Please go to Post 1 and start there NOW to be sure you get a thorough understanding.

-In performing this modification, it is immediately important that your work be done well, leaving the vehicle with the ONLY changes to be The Groove in the intake and the PCV vacuum port capped.
+In performing any modification or repair, it is important that your work be done well, leaving the vehicle with the ONLY changes to be the work you’ve done.
+When performing or experiencing Wave-Form Technology everybody can “Flub the Dub”.

 But the Truth is that I, too, am only human.

 The very FIRST thing to do is to check your work.
-How the vehicle responds to The Mod determines what you should do.
+How the vehicle responds to Wave-Form Technology determines what you should do.
 We’ll start with the most common problems here, starting with the R&R (Removal and Reinstallation) of the throttle assembly.

 If you’re new to this, or dealing with a rather complex system, it is a good idea to take some pictures of the engine before you begin.
 Take a few seconds here-maybe as much as a minute, and take shots from all angles around the work you’re about to do.
 That way, if you find some problems after install, you can compare the pictures before to what’s left.